 Overall, the differences in time and ease of setup of the models in this review are relatively minimal.
 With a couple of practice runs, the majority of the work stands in this test can be set up in 15-25 seconds.
-The easiest and most user-friendly models are the Feedback Sports Classic and Feedback Sports Pro Elite.
-After that, the ToPeak Prepstand Pro, Bike Hand, and the Team Issue all take just a hair longer.
-The Feedback Sports Recreational falls a bit behind, as does the Park Tool PCS-10 which is by far the most difficult stand to set up of the bunch.
+The easiest and most user-friendly model is the Feedback Sports Pro Elite.
+After that, the ToPeak Prepstand Pro, Bike Hand, and the Eclypse all take just a hair longer.

 The clamp on the Team Issue is among the best on our test, but it couldn't match the performance or convenience of the clamp on the Editors' Choice award-winning Feedback Sports Pro Elite.
-The Pro Elite has a slide ratcheting closure and a spring-loaded quick release that no other model can match.
-The Feedback Sports Classic also tops the Team Issue with a user-friendly slide-lock clamp.
+The Pro Elite has a slide ratcheting closure and a spring-loaded quick-release that no other model can match.
 Beyond that, none of the other competitors can match the quality or convenience of the clamp on the Team Issue.

-The Team Issue angle adjustment is smooth, solid, and relatively user-friendly, but testers found that they preferred the adjustment on the Feedback Sports Classic and Pro Elite.
-Both stands have a similar non-indexed rotation but a large three-pronged metal knob that is incredibly easy to turn and makes adjustments even quicker and easier.
+The Team Issue angle adjustment is smooth, stable, and relatively user-friendly, but testers found that they preferred the adjustment on the Feedback Sports Pro Elite.
+This stand has a similar non-indexed rotation but a large three-pronged metal knob that is incredibly easy to turn and makes adjustments even quicker and easier.
 Both the ToPeak Prepstand Pro and the Bike Hand have circular rings of plastic teeth that have an indexed adjustment that is secure but far less user-friendly than the non-indexed rotation of the Team Issue and others.

-Testers were relatively impressed with the portability of the Team Issue, especially when compared to the PCS-10, which is the heaviest, least portable, and most awkward to carry or travel with of the models in this review.
-Park Tool has managed to get the weight of the Team Issue down to a very respectable 13 pounds and the stand collapses down to a size that is competitive with many of the other models in the test.
-One of the biggest issues with the Team Issue is the clamp arm, which is fixed in the extended position when attached to the stand as opposed to the folding clamp arms found on many other models in this review.
-The clamp arm makes the stand have a slightly taller and wider profile of 48" x 15" when it is still attached.
-If storage space is limited, it's quite easy to remove the clamp arm from the stand by unscrewing the large knob on the back of the stand until it comes off.
-This reduces the collapsed size of the stand to a very manageable 47" x 8".
-The only drawback is that you have to keep track of the clamp arm and put it back on when you set up the stand.
+Testers were relatively impressed with the portability of the Team Issue.
+Park Tool has managed to keep the weight of the Team Issue down to a very respectable 13 pounds, and the stand collapses down to a size that is competitive with many of the other models in the test.
+One of the biggest issues with the Team Issue is the clamp arm, which is fixed in the extended position when attached to the stand as opposed to the folding clamp arms found on many other models.
+The clamp arm gives the stand a slightly taller and wider profile of 48" x 15" when it is attached.
+If storage space is limited, it's quite easy to remove the clamp arm from the stand by unscrewing the large knob on the back of the top tube.
+This reduces the collapsed width of the stand to a very manageable 47" x 8".
+The only drawback is that you have to keep track of the clamp arm and put it back on when you set it up.

 While the Team Issue definitely takes the cake as the best Park Tool work stand we've ever tested, it falls about the middle of the pack of the models in this review.